KannonZenetism/the-red-archive/origins-zenon-centropy-and-entropy.md

 This motion became **centropy**.

-Entropy and centropy were no longer moral categories.
+Centropy and entropy were no longer moral categories.

 They were orientations of motion.

 This is the structural foundation of Zenetism.

----

 ## 5. Zenon: The Philosophical Consequence